MangleeZee

 You can drag-and-drop folders from Windows® Explorer directly onto the Source: input.
 Their path will be inserted into the Source: input, ready for use with your existing parameters.

 You can drag-and-drop files from Explorer into the Source: input, too.
 The parent folder will be entered into the Source: input.
 If you hold down the <SHIFT> key while dropping, a file mask will be created automatically from the file's extension, e.g. *.mp3.
-If you hold down the <Ctrl> key while dropping, a file mask will be created automatically from the file's full name, e.g. MangleZee Jingle.mp3; in which case, renaming rules will apply to that file only, which is often handy.
+If you hold down the <Ctrl> key while dropping, a file mask will be created automatically from the file's full name, e.g. MangleZee Jingle.mp3; in which case, renaming rules will apply to that file only.

 Search & Replace tricks..